-If there have been any changes in your business name, identification number, mailing address, business address, telephone number or owner/officer information, complete Form DTF-95, Change of Business Information.
+If there have been any changes in your business name, identification number, mailing address, business address, telephone number or owner/officer information and you have not previously notified us, complete Form DTF-95, Change of Business Information.
 If you don't have a form, call toll free (from New York State only) 1 800 462-8100.
-From areas outside New York State call (518) 438-1073.
-If your address has changed, check the box next to the name and address on Form CT-186-P.
+From areas outside New York State, call (518) 438-1073 to request one.